boyang9602/LiDARLocRobustness/README.md

 This repo serves as the replication package for the paper "Evaluating and Improving the Robustness of LiDAR-based Localization and Mapping".
 We generated 18 types of corruptions for KITTI Odometry LiDAR scans and evaluated 4 SOTA LiDAR-only SLAM systems and one SOTA LiDAR-based global localization system.

+You can find the arXiv version of the paper at https://arxiv.org/abs/2409.10824.

 # Corruption LiDAR data generation
 Since the generated LiDAR corruption data is too large, it is impractical to share them directly.
 Please refer to [our code](https://github.com/boyang9602/perturb_pointcloud) for generating corrupted LiDAR data.